Sell your home in record time with these simple tips.

 “I believe the two keys to graduating debt free are pretty simple: hard work and preparation,” Rachel says.

 Savings Plans That Make the Grade

 If you’ve got some time before your kid graduates from high school, start by investing in an Education Savings Account (ESA).
 An ESA works a lot like a Roth IRA because your savings grow tax-free.
 You can contribute up to $2,000 per year per child.
 Use your ESA to invest in good growth stock mutual funds with a history of strong returns.
-Income limits do apply, so talk to your financial advisor to see if you qualify.
+Income limits do apply, so talk to your investing professional to see if you qualify.